mclose1113/Bunko-Boys/README.md

 run: python bunko_game.py

+optional command line arguments: Names for 4 players and Shuffle? (yes or no)

 then it will ask you for imputs which include:

-Enter player names
+Enter player names (if you didnt in the command line)

-Choose whether to shuffle teams
+Choose whether to shuffle teams (if you didnt in the command line)

 Press Enter to roll dice during each turn